marketcalls/openalgo-multiuser/README.md

 - **Containerization**: Docker

 ## 📝 Important Note
 This is NOT a copy trading platform.
-It's designed for individual traders to automate and enhance their trading strategies across multiple platforms.
+It's designed for individual traders, business, research analysts, Research investment advisors  to provide a full stack hostable solution

 ## 🏗 Project Structure
 ```